AYC Yoga Teacher Training

 “After doing a lot of research into yoga teacher training courses offered at NYC studios and talking to former students of the larger schools, I decided that training with J at Abhyasa was the right fit for me.
 I was not interested in participating in a cookie-cutter program, and I needed the training to fit into my already hectic life.
 The training was a wonderful experience, tailor-made for each student in our (small) group.
 J facilitates a truly unique educational process, and I am so thankful for the opportunity to dig deeper into my own yoga practice and start teaching.” – Niki Poirier

-“In his teaching, J Brown clearly presents an overall view of the yoga tradition.
+“In the AYC Yoga Teacher Training, J Brown clearly presents an overall view of the yoga tradition.
 He practically applies these ancient teachings to present day life.
 His approach allows for individual freedom and exploration within a yoga practice.
-Studying with J has provided me the tools to guide myself and others through a safe practice that promotes wellness.” – Leah Thomas
+Studying with J has provided me the tools to guide others through a safe practice that promotes wellness.” – Leah Thomas